wkumari/draft-wkumari-capport-icmp-unreach/README.md

    they are behind a captive portal, in addition to the underlying ICMP information.
-Devices able to understand the extension get extra information about the captive portal access policy, whereas legacy devices just understnad the underlying ICMP message.
+Devices able to understand the extension get extra information about the captive portal access policy, whereas legacy devices just understand the underlying ICMP message.

-   The Captive Portal and Destination Unreachable types provide the Capive Portal NAS options in terms of what notifications legacy devices can and should understand.
+   The Captive Portal and Destination Unreachable types provide the Captive Portal NAS options in terms of what notifications legacy devices can and should understand.

-   The Capitve Portal ICMP Messages only provide notification.
+   The Captive Portal ICMP Messages only provide notification.
 They do not provide any configuration.
 For that, we use [RFC7710] and the Captive Portal URI it provides.